NDSGH/Python41_Homework/README.md

-To check it you should open and run files
+To check it you should open and run replacer_marks.py file